NobodysLackey/Tic-Tac-Toe/README.md

 - [x] ~~Deploy to Surge~~
 - [x] ~~10 second turn timer before a random selection is made for the player~~
 - [x] ~~Game alternates who goes first between X and O~~
+- [ ] Let the user choose which letter goes first
+- [ ] On win, the winning cells light up, while the others grey out
 - [ ] 1 Player Mode where a user can play against the computer
 ***